zac-garby/siphon/README.md

  - Access the database via the HTTP API
  - Define database structure with a schema
  - Responses available as JSON
- - Persistant storage on disk
- - Support for graphQL queries

 ## TODO